Help Center

 TierMonthly limitDaily limit

-Your remaining quota is shown on the document page.
+Your remaining quota is shown as AI queries remaining this month on the document page.
 Quotas reset on the first of each month.

 Downloading Documents & Page Credits

 Free tier — you can view a watermarked PDF preview of every document.
+The preview is limited to the first 5 pages.
 The watermark contains your name and the download date for attribution purposes.

-Pro and Institutional tiers — you can download the full, unmarked PDF.
+Researcher and Scholar tiers — you can download the full, unmarked PDF.
 Downloads are debited in page credits: a 12-page document costs 12 credits.

 Re-downloads are free.
 Once you have downloaded a document, you can download it again at any time without spending credits.
 The green Downloaded badge on browse and search cards marks documents you own.

 Page credit packs — if you exhaust your monthly subscription credits you can purchase additional packs of 100 pages for $10.
-Packs never expire and are consumed before your subscription credits each month.
+Packs never expire and are consumed after your monthly subscription credits are exhausted.

 Tip: Check the page count shown on the document detail page before downloading if you are running low on credits.